Tanveer Imam

-Tanveer Imam (born 1 January 1960) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Sirajganj-4 constituency.
+Tanveer Imam (born 1 January 1960), a Bangladesh Awami League politician, was a Jatiya Sangsad member representing the Sirajganj-4 constituency.

 Early life

 Imam was born on 1 January 1960.
 His father, Hossain Toufique Imam, was an adviser to Prime Minister Sheikh Hasina.

 Career

-Imam was elected to Parliament in 2014 from Sirajganj-4 as a Bangladesh Awami League candidate.
+Imam was elected to parliament in 2014 from Sirajganj-4 as a Bangladesh Awami League candidate.